znibbles/05-chaotic-synthesis/transcripts/02-sinhed-fm.md

 Now we're getting that interesting FM sound.

 But there's another distinction we can make: Because we're multiplying the `[phasor]`'s output by positive values, we're taking only the positive half wave of the `[sinh]`.
+We can see that in the spectrum, too, because we have a DC offset here which we'd have to remove.
 We could, however, optionally scale the `[phasor]`'s output from -1 to 1 so we also get the negative half wave.
 Let's try that out too.

 Last, we can add the typical FM carrier frequency parameter.